-Beekeeping involves the managing of bees to obtain their honey, beeswax and other bee products for both food, medicine and income generation.
+Beekeeping involves the managing of bees to obtain their honey, beeswax, and other bee products for food, medicine, and income generation.
 It’s easier to manage than livestock and crop farming for the following reasons.

-Is bee keeping a profitable agribusiness idea for you?
-The following are the benefits or reasons that make bee keeping better than any other farming investment idea.
+Is honey farming a profitable agribusiness idea for you?
+The following are the benefits or reasons that make beekeeping better than any other farming investment idea.

 - You can make a lot of money as a beekeeper without having to own land.

-- Beekeeping requires little space and compliments other farm activities by helping the pollination of flowers, plants and crops.
+- Beekeeping requires little space and complements other farm activities by helping the pollination of flowers, plants, and crops.
 Besides, the bees do not compete with livestock for food.

 - Beekeeping does not need good soils or water making it the best farming idea in arid areas which consist of over 80% of all land mass in Kenya

 - Bees will help to increase the quantity and quality of flowering crops (coffee, papaw, banana, avocado, macadamia, mangoes, etc.)

 Read Next; Which are types of Bees in Kenya?